 Use of PNGase F PRIME™ in MALDI-Imaging of Glycans from Clinical Tumor Bearing Tissue Samples

-Matrix-assisted laser desorption/ionization (MALDI) imaging mass spectrometry (IMS) is a unique and well developed tool for probing the protein content of
+Matrix-assisted laser desorption/ionization (MALDI) imaging mass spectrometry (IMS) is a unique and well developed tool for probing the

-linked to the exact same regions of N-glycans.
+population linked to the exact same regions of N-glycans.

 This manuscript describes an approach where N-glycans are first imaged from a tissue section followed by reprocessing of the same tissue section for tryptic peptide MALDI IMS.
 It also describes